sandialabs/slycat/docs/PUT-Model-Arrayset-Data.rst

 The following request would write data in binary format to the following locations:

-* A single element (5) in vector array 0, attribute 1
+* Element number 5 in vector array 0, attribute 1
-* A half-open range of elements [10-20) in vector array 0, attribute 1
+* A half-open range of elements [10-20) in vector array 2, attribute 3
-* A 4x4 subset of elements in matrix array 1, attribute 0
+* A 4x4 subset of elements in matrix array 4, attribute 5
+* Elements [0-10) and [20-30) in vector array 6, attribute 7

 ::